 How to make the recipe

-- Cool this completely.
-Transfer to a blender with 1 cup water and puree to a really smooth mixture.
+- Transfer to a blender with 1 cup water and puree to a really smooth mixture.
 Set this aside.

 How to make paneer butter masala